blurgyy/dt/README.md

 ## Contributing

 There are many ways to contribute to this project.
 Get started [here](./CONTRIBUTING.md)!

+## License

+Licensed under the the MIT license <http://opensource.org/licenses/MIT> or Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>, at your option.
+This file may not be copied, modified, or distributed except according to those terms.